connorabbas/basic-framework/README.md

 $this->container->set(string $id, callable $callback);
 $this->container->setOnce(string $id, callable $callback);
 ```
 By default the container is used to easily instantiate a class you need, without you having to worry about instantiating it's dependencies.
-However, In certain situations your classes my not be resolvable by the container (requiring specific user input in the constructors, such as primitives etc.), or perhaps you need a more custom implementation of the class returned from the container.
+However, In certain situations your classes may not be resolvable by the container (requiring primitive constructor arguments, etc.), or perhaps you need a more custom implementation of the class returned from the container.

 To set a custom class binding into the container manually, use the `set()` method, passing in the class or interface you want registered, and a closure that should return the new class instance.
 Whenever the class needs to be resolved by the container, it will use your registered callback.